dasch-swiss/dsp-api/docs/05-internals/design/principles/rdf-api.md

 an `RdfModel`.
 To do this, use the `RdfModel.asRepository` method, which returns an `RdfRepository` that can run `SELECT` queries.

+The configuration of the default graph depends on which underlying RDF library is used.
+If you are querying data in named graphs, use `FROM` or quad patterns rather than the default graph.

 ## SHACL validation